severalnines/docs/user-guide/dashboard.rst

 * Verify that sudo is working properly if you are using a non-root user
 * Passwordless SSH from ClusterControl node to database nodes has been configured correctly
 * You must have a running ClusterControl controller with a minimal configuration
+* The target server/cluster must be running in full capacity.
+For example, if you have a three-node Galera cluster, you

 For more details, refer to the `Requirement <../../requirements.html>`_ section.
 Each time you add an existing cluster or server, ClusterControl will trigger a job under *ClusterControl > Settings > Cluster Jobs*.
 You can see the progress and status under this page.
 A window will also appear with messages showing progress.